jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/using-vagrant-docker-and-ansible.md

 Hence it is a push model, meaning no additional installs are not required at the end point VMs.

 Why not just use Bash scripts, then?
-Ansible has an edge over Bash scripts because of its simplicity.
+Ansible has an edge over Bash scripts because it features an goal-oriented resource model that describes the desired state of computer systems and services, not the paths to get them to this state.
+No matter what state a system is in, Ansible understands how to transform it to the desired state.
+Ansible is a simple to understand [configuration management approach][42].

 Ansible just uses a list of tasks to run in YAML2 format.
 Ansible also comes with [idempotency][16] out of the box.
 That means you can run the same operation numerous times,